MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-available-permissions.md

 #### microsoft.directory/applications/audience/update

-Allows the ability to update the supported account type (signInAudience) property on single-tenant and multi-tenant applications.
+Allows the ability to update the supported account type (signInAudience) property on single-tenant and multitenant applications.

 ![This permission grants access to app registration supported account type property on authentication page](./media/custom-available-permissions/supported-account-types.png)